What is meant by Friction Welding?

 - Reduced Material wastage

-- As a solid-state welding, friction welding avoids defects associated with fusion welding.
+- As solid-state welding, friction welding avoids defects associated with fusion welding.

 Online Courses on Friction Welding